 INTELLECTUAL AND OTHER INTANGIBLE PROPERTY

-Intellectual property rights are rights awarded society to individuals or organizations principally over creative works.
+Intellectual property rights are rights awarded by society to individuals or organizations principally over creative works.
 They give the creator the right to

 prevent others from making unauthorized use of their property for a limited period of time.

 I.P Rights include:

 A patent is the name given to a bundle of monopoly right which give the patentee the exclusive right to exploit the invention for a given period of time.

 These are economic rights given to creators of literary and artistic works including the right to reproduce the work, make copies therefrom, perform or display the work publicly, after which the work is said to enter the public domain.

 A trademark is any word or sign used to indicate the correlation between goods, services and the owner.
 Trademarks are closely related to trade names, certification marks, collective marks, domain names and service marks.